ersheff/interdependent-series/README.md

 Or, if you are familiar with git, you can clone into a local repository by entering the following in Terminal:\
 ``git clone https://github.com/ersheff/interdependent-series.git``

-If you would like to download the server files for *Hydrokardia*, you will then also need to pull submodules with:\
+If you need to download the server files for *Hydrokardia*, you will then also need to pull submodules with:\
 ``git submodule update --init --recursive``\
-This step is not necessary to perform *Hydrokardia* but is an option if you would like to examine the server file content.
+or download the repo [here](https://github.com/ersheff/hydrokardia-server).

 Setup and performance instructions are provided in the respective folders.